 Key Stage 4 – Year 9

-Pupils in Year 9 (2016-2019) will be studying for the new style GCSE course.
+Pupils in Year 9 (2019-2021) will be studying for the new style GCSE course.
 The pupils will be following the AQA Trilogy course which will be graded 9-1.
-They will be taught by one member of staff for all three; Sciences, Biology, Chemistry and Physics, and have three lessons a week.
+They will be taught by one member of staff for all three; Sciences, Biology, Chemistry and Physics, and have four lessons a week.
 Pupils will be tracked regularly via assessments held throughout the year.
-They will also undertake a series of practicals to be completed throughout the course.
+They will also undertake a series of practicals to be completed as part of the course.
 Pupils will be examined on these in their final exam.

-Pupils in Year 10 will be studying for the new style GCSE.
+Pupils in Year 10 & 11 continue to study for the new style GCSE.
 The pupils will be following the AQA Trilogy course which will be graded 9-1.
 Sets 2-6 will be taught by one member of staff for all three Sciences; Biology, Chemistry and Physics and have four lessons a week.
 Pupils will be tracked regularly via assessments throughout the year.
 Formal coursework has now been replaced by required practicals, to be completed throughout the course; pupils will be examined on the practicals in their final exam.
 Pupils in Set 1 will be following the AQA Separate Sciences in Biology, Chemistry and Physics and complete required practicals throughout (which, again, are tested in the final examination).
 They have two lessons per week on each separate Science subject.